magento/devdocs/src/guides/v2.3/release-notes/commerce-2-3-6.md

 <!--- MC-17438-->

-*  You can now use REST to update YouTube videos (PUT `rest/V1/products/{SKU}`).
+*  You can now use the REST API to update YouTube videos (PUT `rest/V1/products/{SKU}`).
 Previously, Magento displayed a thumbnail for the video, but the video player did not load when you clicked the **Play** button.
 [GitHub-23194](https://github.com/magento/magento2/issues/23194)

 <!--- MC-32147-->